 Mobile: +49 17 235 720 92

 Luzie grew up in Berlin, Bern (Switzerland) and Graz (Austria).
-She started studying German Language and Literature and Spanish Philology in Graz in 2019.
+After a gap year in Chile she started studying German Language and Literature and Spanish Philology in Graz in 2019.

-In 2021 she moved back to Berlin to join the ETC team as an intern.
+In 2021 she moved back to Berlin to join the ETC team as an intern and later as a an assistent.
 Here she is a helping hand in the areas of project management and communication.

 Tel.: +49 30 284 41 460